prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 PBS requests new syncs by returning the `response.ext.usersync.{bidderName}.syncs` array.

-TODO: Link to a cookie sync explanation page here?

 #### Debugging

 `response.ext.debug.httpcalls.{bidder}` will be populated **only if** `request.test` **was set to 1**.